Integrating with Cocoapods

 Starting the Process

-Step 1: Integrating the Modules
+Step 1: Integrating the Libraries

 #import <IASDKCore/IASDKCore.h>